Take the EB-5 path to US Citizenship

-We specialise in US EB-5 Visas.
-Our team include US Immigration lawyers, ex-immigration officers and US investment experts.
+Our UK-based team includes US immigration lawyers, former immigration officers, and US investment experts.
 Our services are designed to allow our clients to emigrate to the USA quickly, easily and with the minimum risk.

-Complete our enquiry form to arrange your free consultation with our US immigration lawyers based in the UK.
+Complete our enquiry form to arrange your free consultation with a member of our UK-based team.

 Key Facts About Emigrating as an Investor to the USA

 The EB 5 visa gives permanent U.S. residency to those investing into government-approved projects across the United States of America.
 This USA investment immigration style visa can be beneficial as it grants access to the U.S. education system, the right to live, retire, work and study in the USA, the ability to receive investment back upon the completion of the project and residency for the investor, any children and their spouse.

 ✔ The investment must be “at risk” and returns not guaranteed